Kysan/MemoReact/README.md

 ### TODO:

--score system is shit need to add a timer
+-score system is shit need to add a timer</br>
--design could be so much better
+-design could be so much better</br>
--change cases into cards
+-change cases into cards</br>
--add an animation when cards are fliping
+-add an animation when cards are fliping</br>